CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 scripted option to do this soon.

 ## Cluster features
-Our default installation installs a number of system utilities
+Our default installation installs a number of system utilities.

 ## Cluster management